KunalGehlot/Play-store-scraper/README.md

 BeautifulSoup now takes over and loads the HTML content on a variable and we use its in-built functions to extract all the content from the HTML source using class and tag accessors.

 All of the data is then stored in a pandas dataframe which then saves it to [`ArogyaSetuReviews.csv`](data\ArogyaSetuReviews.csv) in `data/` directory.

+*Note: Replace the link on line 17 to get reviews of another application*

 ## generate_wordclouds.py